ros-drivers/usb_cam/README.md

 ### Run the system
 Now everything is installed and ready to use.

+Move into our virtualenv:

     $ workon sofie

+Make sure ros environment is correcct:

+    $ source ~/roshome/devel/setup.sh

+Then run the GUI.

     $ experiment-control-gui.py -h

 To debug the video, when an experiment is running in the terminal: